awwfiles/Auto_Chrome_2/README.md

 1. Window/Mac OS
 2. Python3 and pip
 3. Chrome browser v.96+
+4. ****for MacOS you might have to manually install the latest version of the chromedriver and place it in the "chromedrivers" folder****

 # INSTRUCTIONS
 1. Download and update Python and The Chrome browser (if you don’t have it already)